siebenrock/covid-updates/LEARNINGS.md

 ## Running Tests

-To run tests for the userserver endpoints (this endpoints register new user and send messages via Twilio) run:
+To run tests for the user server endpoints which register new users and send messages via Twilio:

 ```
 # run this inside user-endpoints directory